phobos-storage/phobos/doc/handling_unavailable_tapes.md

 ## Phobos side

-On Phobos's side, there are 4 steps to declaring a tape lost, ensuring Phobos won't use it again, and handling the objects that may not be available anymore.
+On Phobos' side, there are 4 steps to declare a tape lost, ensure Phobos will not use it again, and handle the objects that may not be available anymore.

 ### First step